ivashchenko5/taxi-service/README.md

 driver to a car and showing a list of cars for currently logged in driver.
 It is a training project that was created to show my skills in __JavaCore__, __JDBC__, and __Web__.

-_I do not use "Hibernate" and "Spring Framework" to better understand how a web application works in more depth_.
+_I don't use "Hibernate" and "Spring Framework" to better understand how a web application works in more depth_.
 ***